By: Rich DeMuro

 We first saw it with Skylanders–real toys meeting video games.
 Now more of our favorite toys are coming to our T.V. screens as games.

-“The creative motivation behind Disney’s Infinity actually came from the Toy Story 3’s Toy Box mode built in the hydraulic torque wrench sandbox system,” said John Blackburn from Avalanche Software.
+“The creative motivation behind Disney’s Infinity actually came from the Toy Story 3’s Toy Box mode,” said John Blackburn from Avalanche Software.
 “We really wanted to emulate the way kids really play.”